Mgr Marcus Stock

 • there is legitimate progression for our learners from one week, month, year and key stage to the next

 We have designed a three year Key Stage 3 in which all pupils have the opportunity to gain a broad knowledge in both the academic and culturally enriching subjects.
-This provides a strong foundation of disciplinary knowledge and skills that are both distinctive to Key Stage 3 and also necessary for successful progression to Key Stage 4.
+This provides a strong foundation of substantive and disciplinary knowledge that are both distinctive to Key Stage 3 and also necessary for successful progression to Key Stage 4.

 At Key Stage 4, we continue to provide a broad and balanced curriculum, ensuring that every student has the opportunity to experience success by noticing and nurturing their talents.
-Students are guided to make the best choices by subject teachers, form tutors, our Youth Direction Service and parental support.
+Students are guided to make the best choices by subject teachers, form tutors, our careers advisor, unifrog and parental support.

 Additional information regarding our curriculum can be found in the prospectus.